BtheDestroyer/BrewTools/README.md

 # FAQ

+## "Can I sell a game I make with this?"

+Currently, the license does not permit sales of derivative works.
+However, this may change in the future.

 ## "Do I need to install anything before this?"

 For Nintendo 3DS™ and Wii U™ development, make sure devkitPro and devkitARM are installed.
 Other than that, installing BrewTools should automatically install other dependencies.